1. RECTOR – Archpriest Fr. Gabriel Makarov

 He studied 3.5 ys Bachelor of Civil Engineering at NSW Institute of Technology and decided to defer Civil Engineering course to take up Theological studies in USA.

 In 1991 he married Irene Lugovoy and they have a family with five children and are happy grandparents of several grandchildren now.

 From 1980 to 1984 Fr.
 Gabriel completed Bachelor of Theology Degree at Holy Trinity at Seminary in Jordanville, USA and in 1983 was ordained Deacon at Jordanville by Archbishop Laurus on the feast day of All Saints, 3rd July 1983.
-On 11th June 1984 he was ordained Priest at Jordanville by Archbishop Laurus on Holy Spirit Day.
+On 11th June 1984 he was ordained into the Priesthood at Jordanville Monastery by Archbishop Laurus on the Day of the Holy Spirit.